01 Demon Needs a War

 “Basra’s in their theater of operations.”

 “Right.
 I guess that’s what I pay you for.
 What about one of the Stans?
 Maybe Tajikistan?
 They’ve got lots of natural gas.”
-Dick has a soft spot for meddling in former Soviet Socialist Republics.
+Dick has a soft spot for meddling in Soviet successor states.

 “Uh, right”, I replied tentatively.
 “We already have mercenaries and drilling sub-contractors in Tajikistan, so I assume you’re suggesting escalating our presence.
 Perhaps we could take out President Rahmon?
 That would stir things up.”

 “Fuck that idea.
-Too complicated just to sell some armored trucks.
+Too complicated.
 How about Iran?”

 I replied that starting a war with Iran was a disproportionate solution to the problem at hand.
 Dick agreed.
 This was a career making moment.
 I needed an alternative plan.
 I fell back on my training.
 “What would John Galt do right now?”
-I wondered.
-This thought didn’t help much.
+I wondered, drawing a blank.
 Unfortunately, Ayn Rand never addressed the issue of corporate-sponsored wars.
 Then I had an idea, “Sir, if I may be so bold …”

 “Spit it out, Shively.”